Core-Bioinformatics/bulkAnalyseR/README.md

 <div style="text-align: justify">

-Bulk mRNA-seq experiments are essential for exploring a wide range of biological questions.
-To bring closer the data analysis to its interpretation and facilitate both interactive, exploratory tasks and the sharing of (easily accessible) information, we present *bulkAnalyseR* an R package that offers a seamless, customisable solution for most bulk RNAseq datasets.
+Bulk sequencing experiments (e.g. mRNAseq, sRNAseq etc) are essential for exploring a wide range of biological questions.
+To bring closer the data analysis to its interpretation and facilitate both interactive, exploratory tasks and the sharing of (easily accessible) information, we present *bulkAnalyseR*, an R package that offers a seamless, customisable solution for most bulk sequencing datasets.
 By integrating state-of-the-art approaches without relying on extensive computational support, and replacing static images with interactive panels, our aim is to further support and strengthen the reusability of data. *bulkAnalyseR* enables standard analyses of bulk data, using an expression matrix as starting point.
 It presents the outputs of various steps in an interactive web-based interface, making it easy to generate, explore and verify hypotheses.
-Moreover, the app can be easily shared and published, incentivising research reproducibility and allowing others to explore the same processed data and enhance the biological conclusions.
+Moreover, the app can be easily shared and published, incentivising research reproducibility and allowing others to explore the same processed data.

 [comment]: <Preprint: AAA>

 <img src="vignettes/figures/workflow.png" alt="drawing" width="500"/>

-*Workflow diagram of the **bulkAnalyseR** pipeline*
+*Workflow diagram of the **bulkAnalyseR** pipeline.
+The input comprises a processed (i.e. normalised, noise corrected) expression matrix.
+Using **bulkAnalyseR** all standard steps related to differential expression analyses are handled seamlesley.
+The pairwaise comparison of differential expression outputs is also possible (using cross-plots and upset plots).
+Lastly, localised Gene Regulatory Networks can be created.*

 ## Preprocessing step

-### Defining expression matrix and metadata
+### Defining the input expression matrix and corresponding metadata

-To create a shiny app using *bulkAnalyseR*, you need an expression matrix and a metadata table loaded.
+To create a shiny app using *bulkAnalyseR*, you need a processed (e.g. normalised, noise corrected) expression matrix and a corresponding metadata table loaded in your workspace.

-The expression matrix should have genes on the rows (with the Ensembl ID as the row name) and samples on the columns.
+The expression matrix is expected to have genes on the rows (with the Ensembl ID as the row name) and samples on the columns.

 The first column of the metadata table must match the column names of the expression matrix.
-The other columns of the metadata table contain other pieces of information about the samples e.g. timepoint, treatment groups you want to compare between.
+The other columns of the metadata table contain other information about the samples e.g. time points, treatment groups, demographic information etc; the differential expression analysis may take into account a subset of these columns.

-For example, if you had this expression matrix (from [2019 paper by Yang et al](https://www.sciencedirect.com/science/article/pii/S2405471219301152)):
+We illustrate this on a case study from a 2019 paper by Yang et al (https://www.sciencedirect.com/science/article/pii/S2405471219301152).
+Using three time points, each with two replicates, for some bulk mRNAseq samples, we obtain the following matrices:

 |    |SRR7624365   |  SRR7624366 | SRR7624371   | SRR7624372  | SRR7624375  | SRR7624376 |
 |---|---|---|---|---|---|--- |